-When you boil it all down, there are four key things assessors are looking for in your tender response.
+When you boil it all down, there are four key things assessors are looking for in your tender response or your proposal.
 These are the key indicators that point to your company being the right one for the job.

 How you will deliver the service or product